 \section{Generalized robotics equation}

 We consider a robotic manipulator that consists of an $n$-degree-of-freedom open kinematic chain of $N$ bodies.
-In order to describe its dynamical behavior, first, we introduce the model and the kinematics of the robotic manipulator.
-We discuss the restrictions imposed by the modeling and the standing Assumption~\ref{Assumption:IndependentJacobian}, that are essential for obtaining an ODE generalization of~\eqref{SimpleGeneralizationOfTheRoboticEquation} from \cite{pagilla_adaptive_2000}.
-This generalization captures all the relevant effects of time-dependent inertial parameters as well as the causative time dependencies of the distributions of mass originating from relative movements of mass-carrying particles, but exclude other effects that would result from allowing time dependency of kinetic parameters.
+In order to describe its dynamical behavior, first, we introduce the model and then the kinematics.
+We discuss the restrictions imposed by the modeling that are essential for obtaining an ODE generalization of~\eqref{SimpleGeneralizationOfTheRoboticEquation} from \cite{pagilla_adaptive_2000}.
+This generalization then captures all relevant effects of time-dependent inertial parameters as well as the effects of the causative time dependencies of the mass densities originating from internal movements of mass-carrying particles.
+However, by means of the standing Assumption~\ref{Assumption:IndependentJacobian}, we exclude other effects that would result from allowing time dependency of kinematic parameters.
 Subsequently, we derive the kinetic energies $\mathcal{T}_l$ as well as the potential energies $\mathcal{U}_l$ of the individual bodies $l\in\{1,\ldots,N\}$.
-Finally, these energies are reformulated with respect to the specific movement of the robotic manipulator governed by its forward kinematic map and the corresponding Jacobian so that we then obtain the generalized robotics equation describing the dynamical behavior by means of the Lagrange formalism.
+Finally, these energies are reformulated with respect to the specific movement of the robotic manipulator governed by its forward kinematic map and the corresponding stacked Jacobian so that we then obtain the generalized robotics equation describing the dynamical behavior by means of the Lagrange formalism.